mehmettugrulsahin/mts-explore-rxjs-higher-order-observables/README.md

 ## Use RxJS switchMap to map and flatten higher order observables
 ## Use RxJS mergeMap / flatMap to map and merge high order observables
 ## Use RxJS concatMap to map and concat high order observables
+## Use RxJS mergeMap for fine-grain custom behavior